Bend-Function/Bend-Function.github.io/_posts/2022-07-11-A-Concert-Review.md

 # A Concert Review

-This is the first time I want to a concert by myself.
+This is the first time I had an idea to a concert by myself.
 The title for the concert called

 _Anime Piano Concert From Butter-Fly to I love you in Natsume's -- I wanna say 'I love you' loudly_